13 Tips For Staging A House On A Budget

 If you’re just starting to think about putting your home on the market, you may be fretting about the amount of work and money it takes to get it ready to show.
 Our rational minds know it’s about getting top dollar for your home, and of course buyers need to be able to see themselves living in your home.

-13 Tips For Staging A Home On A Budget
+13 Tips For Staging A House On A Budget

 Staging can mean different things to different people.
-Some people think they need to redo their entire home before listing, but that’s usually only necessary if, for example, your kitchen is extremely outdated.
+Some homeowners think they need to redo their entire home before listing, but that’s usually only necessary if, for example, your kitchen is extremely outdated.
 Your best resource on what you must do is your real estate agent.
 Here are the top suggestions you will likely hear from your agent if you’re on a budget but still trying to make your home appealing to potential buyers.

-An agent’s No. 1 piece of advice will likely be to declutter.
+An agent’s No. 1 piece of advice will likely be for homeowners to declutter and downsize.
 Get rid of anything that you really don’t need and pack up and store everything else.
 Ideally, you’ll be able to store your belongings off-site, but it’s fine to pack up boxes or bins and leave them neatly stacked in a garage.
 You don’t want to blow a hole in your budget by renting a storage space unless there really is no other option.

 2. Deep Clean

 You’ll want to pack up all things personal and display only neutral items.
 Remember, the main goal of staging your home is for prospective buyers to see themselves living there, and to get them thinking about the changes they’d like to make.
 That’s harder to do when your family pictures adorn the walls or the home looks like it’s still being lived in.

 6. Consider A Virtual Staging

 In 2020, the real estate industry embraced new technology rarely used previously.
 Buyers seeking a new home, hampered by social distancing requirements, often had no choice but to rely on online listings, virtual tours and video.
 These are now standard, and you, too, can use technology to your advantage while also staying under budget.

 Your real estate agent can help you decide how important online sales are in your market.